vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 --- type:BulletExercise lang:sql xp:100 key:09f21bae4c
 ## SELECTing multiple columns

-To `SELECT` multiple columns from a table, you can separate the columns with commas.
+To `SELECT` multiple columns from a table, you separate the columns with commas.
 For example, this query selects two columns, `name` and `birthdate`, from the `people` table:

 ```sql
 SELECT name, birthdate